eltorqiro/TSW-UITweaks/README.md

 Important Notes
 ---------------
-* Since each plugin is intended to work against the default UI, any custom mods you use that override default UI files will probably cause strange compatibility issues.
+* Each plugin is designed to work with the default UI, thus any custom mods you use that override default UI files will probably cause strange compatibility issues in related plugins.
+However, since plugins can be enabled independently, you can still use any unaffected plugins on a mix and match basis.

 Donations